Where are you in the career decision-making process?

 Take action - Internships are a great way to build applicable work experience to support your degree of choice.
 They help you to bridge your academic experience with the world of work and to try out different career options to find a good fit.
 Make an appointment to find the internship that best suits you.

 Observe - Informational interviews and job shadowing are a great way to learn more about a career in which you are interested.
+Have a richer discussion by preparing questions ahead of time (our informational interview page has a list of sample quesitons).

 Do your research - Learn about common career paths with "What Can I Do With This Major", which shows occupations and steps to be successful in the industry.
 Use LinkedIn to find alumni connections and research careers.
 If you have a career field in mind, take advantage of our career information system WOIS or research with the U.S. Department of Labor.